GoateePFE/PowerShellSummit2019/Lab_02_On_Linux.md

 1. In the PowerShell session type `exit` twice to leave PowerShell and leave the remote SSH session.

-1. In the `tail` command window press `CTRL C` to quit the `tail` command.
+1. In the `tail` command window press `CTRL-C` to quit the `tail` command.
 Leave this SSH session open for the next exercise.

 1. Bonus: Follow the steps [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_logging_non-windows?view=powershell-6#filtering-powershell-log-entries-using-rsyslog) to create a dedicated rsyslog for PowerShell events.